 In his second year Allan was produced as a bend leg doll, in a short red jacket to match bend leg Ken's Blue one, and blue swim trunks.

-Allan's of this era all had red hair and brown eyes, (making him the ONLY brown eyed member of the Barbie crowd until Francie came along in 1966.
+Allan's of this era all had red hair and brown eyes, (making he and Skooter the ONLY brown eyed members of the Barbie crowd until Francie came along in 1966.

 |I bet Allan got the same comment I often used to get: "Your eyes are the same colour as your hair."
 I always hated that.|